30 English Words From Elden Ring That Sound Made Up (But Aren't)

 Archaic and Poetic

-This is where Elden Ring's English gets truly medieval.
+This is where Elden Ring's English sounds oldest.
 These words were common centuries ago and survive today mostly in literature, legal language, and — thanks to FromSoftware — video games.

 A contraction of "I pray thee" — an old, polite way of saying "please" or "I ask you."
-It sounds strange to modern ears, but it was once as common as "please" is today.
+It was a frequent form of request in Early Modern English.

 In Elden Ring: The Hornsent Grandam in the Shadow of the Erdtree DLC says "I prithee, partake of this modest dish" when offering you her stew.
 It is disarmingly gentle language in a game that mostly wants to kill you.